tom-penny/data_structures/README.md

 # Data Structures

-A collection of custom data structures, enumerators, and static enumeration functions, based on .NET's collection libraries
+A collection of custom data structures, enumerators, and static enumeration functions, based on .NET libraries

 Includes: